Healthy Homes Assessment Aotea

 Rental Property Home Assessments Aotea

-The areas of rental property that are affected through Health Homes Standard.
-Healthy Homes Standards in Aotea include each:
+Property rental areas that are affected through The Healthy Homes Standard in Aotea include each:

 • Laundry